Student Code of Conduct

 From experience ...

 ... we know that if we each pay attention to living the attributes noted here, we’ll not have to worry about the student discipline process.
-However, as we also understand that young adults make mistakes.
+However, we also understand that young adults make mistakes.
 The following sections outline how school adults will work with students who struggle to follow the student code of conduct for our learning community.

 Overall, our student discipline process will aim at helping students: